publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch23/schVIII/ptA/m__us_usc_t12_s2279aa–2.md

         (1) __Number and appointment__

-        Until the permanent board of directors established in subsection (b) of this section first meets with a quorum of its members present, the Corporation shall be under the management of an interim board of directors composed of 9 members appointed by the President within 90 days after January 6, 1988, as follows:
+        Until the permanent board of directors established in subsection (b) first meets with a quorum of its members present, the Corporation shall be under the management of an interim board of directors composed of 9 members appointed by the President within 90 days after January 6, 1988, as follows:

             (A) 3 members appointed from among persons who are representatives of banks, other financial institutions or entities, and insurance companies.